jiayue13/ABE-APOBEC/README.md

 ## 🧬 bcftools mpileup
 ## 🧪 `vcf_process.py`, `vcf_process.R`: VCF Processing Tool

 Processes strand-separated VCF files (e.g., from `mpileup` + strand filtering) into a unified, sample-annotated tabular format for downstream analysis.
+(The results are same when you use R or python to process the VCF files.)

 ### 📥 Input
 - VCF files (optionally gzipped) named like: